aFendell/task-manager-be/README.md

 ## Description

 This is a backend server that proviedes REST API endpoints to a task manager web app.
-It utilizes the following tools:
+It using the following tools and technologies:

 - Nest JS